 Spiked Apple Galette

 This gorgeous free-form tart is packed with sweet cinnamon-spiked apples wrapped in a buttery, flaky crust.
-For double the apple flavor, it gets bathed in a reduction of the apples’ juices spiked with apple brandy.
+For double the apple flavor, it gets bathed in a reduction of the apples—juices spiked with apple brandy.
+For an easier apple-based dish, try our classic apple streusel.

 What to buy: Sanding sugar is sometimes labeled pearl sugar and can be found in gourmet grocery and cooking stores.
 If you can’t find it, just sub in some granulated sugar.